SafeExamBrowser/seb-server/docs/institution.rst

 **Activate / Deactivate an existing institution**

 An institution is shown to other users and ready for applying user-accounts and other entities only if it is active.
-An inactive institution can only be seen by a institutional administrator of this institution or by a SEB Server administrator that are able to see all institutions.
+An inactive institution can only be seen by an institutional administrator of this institution or by a SEB Server administrator that are able to see all institutions.

 To activate an institution for the first Time one can either use the "Activate Institution" action form the action pane on the right side